Qing dynasty in Inner Asia: Xinjiang

 The area called Dzungaria in present-day Xinjiang was the base of the Dzungar Khanate.
 The Qing dynasty gained control over eastern Xinjiang as a result of a long struggle with the Dzungars that began in the 17th century.
 In 1755, with the help of the Oirat noble Amursana, the Qing attacked Ghulja and captured the Dzungar khan.
 After Amursana's request to be declared Dzungar khan went unanswered, he led a revolt against the Qing.
 Over the next two years, Qing armies destroyed the remnants of the Dzungar khanate.
 The native Dzungar Oirat Mongols suffered heavily from the brutal campaigns and a simultaneous smallpox epidemic.
 After the campaigns against the Dzungars in 1758, two Altishahr nobles, the Khoja brothers Burhān al-Dīn and Khwāja-i Jahān, started a revolt against the Qing Empire.
 However, it was crushed by the Qing forces by 1759, which marked the beginning of whole Xinjiang under Qing rule.
 The Kumul Khanate was incorporated into the Qing Empire as a semi-autonomous vassal within Xinjiang.
 The Qianlong Emperor compared his achievements with that of the Han and Tang ventures into Central Asia.
 The Qing dynasty put the entire Xinjiang under the rule of the General of Ili who established a center of government at the fort of Huiyuan (the so-called "Manchu Kuldja", or Yili), 30 km west of Ghulja (Yining).
 This brought the previously two separate regions, the Dzungaria in the north and the Tarim Basin (Altishahr) in the south under his rule as Xinjiang.
 The Qing's campaigns in Central Asia led to the latter calling for help from Ahmad Shah Durrani of Afghanistan.
-The Qing forces and Afghan forces of the Durrani Empire sent troops to Kashgar and Kokand respectively in 1762 to be ready for a potential war, which eventually did not break out.
+The Qing forces and Afghan forces of the Durrani Empire sent troops to Kashgar and Kokand respectively in 1762–1763 to be ready for a potential war, which eventually did not break out.
+Developing to a series of encounters in the beginning of Durrani-Qing relations.